gerard-durand/codeblocks_gd_user_manual/README.md

 # codeblocks_gd_user_manual

-Sources in tex to build CodeBlocks User Manual, in english and in french are in the folder userguide manual_codeblocks_\*.tex is the main entry to build a pdf file via Miktex (*=en for english version and fr for a french one) main_codeblocks_\*.tex is a small variation of the previous one, more adapted for html and chm versions.
+Sources in tex to build CodeBlocks User Manual, in english and in french are in the folder userguide. manual_codeblocks_\*.tex is the main entry to build a pdf file via Miktex (*=en for english version and fr for a french one) main_codeblocks_\*.tex is a small variation of the previous one, more adapted for html and chm versions.